Skip to main content

 • Group attributes are not configured in your IdP

-Group-Scoped Access
+Business Group-Scoped Access

 • Company-wide roles give access across all tests in the company

 This is useful when different teams within your organization need access to different subsets of your BetaTesting projects.
+Chat with your BetaTesting account manager if you need business group scoped access for your business needs.

 Best Practices